Find out more about the staff of the Rochester Bridge Trust.

 Sue Threader is a Fellow of the Institution of Civil Engineers.
 After graduating with a B.Eng. in Civil and Structural Engineering from the University of Sheffield in 1988.
 She worked for several local authorities as a civil engineer and transportation planner before joining the international engineering consultancy, WSP Group plc, in 1998 as a Technical Director.

 Moving back to the public sector in 2001, Sue held the post of Deputy Chief Executive and firstly Director of Services, then Director of Resources, for a district council in Surrey.
 Her elder son, Ben, was born in 2004 and, after returning to her previous post for 6 months, she then worked as a freelance management consultant specialising in procurement and public sector trouble-shooting.
 She was appointed as the Bridge Clerk (Chief Executive) of the Rochester Bridge Trust in January 2006.

-Apart from working for the Trust two days a week, Sue regularly gives talks on civil engineering or the work of the Trust to schools and interested groups and has written a book on bridge building for primary schools.
+Apart from working for the Trust three days a week, Sue regularly gives talks on civil engineering or the work of the Trust to technical audiences, schools and interested groups and has written a book on bridge building for primary schools.
 She is a Liveryman of the Worshipful Company of Engineers and a member of the Institution of Civil Engineers (ICE) Archives Panel.
 She was awarded an honorary doctorate of science by the University of West London and an Outstanding Contribution Award from the ICE in recognition of her work to promote civil engineering to young people.